Pancreatic Adenocarcinoma

 The most common form (80%) is pancreatic ductal adenocarcinoma (PDAC), usually located in the head (65%), less often in the body or tail (25%); the disease is multifocal in ~10% of cases.

-Risk factors: Smoking (the risk increases with the number of cigarettes smoked), obesity (increase in body mass index [BMI] by 5 kg/m2 is accompanied by a relative risk increase of ~10%), diabetes, chronic pancreatitis (especially hereditary pancreatitis, which increases risk 50-70 times), infections (Helicobacter pylori, hepatitis B virus [HBV], hepatitis C virus [HCV]), high consumption of butter, saturated fats, processed foods, red meat (high fruit and vegetable intake reduces the risk), exposure to chemicals (including chlorinated bicarbonate solvents, nickel and chromium compounds, silica dust, pesticides), genetic predisposition: familial pancreatic cancer (in families without a confirmed diagnosis of genetic syndromes associated with pancreatic cancer), hereditary syndromes: Peutz-Jeghers syndrome, genetic neoplastic syndromes (hereditary breast or ovarian cancer [related particularly to the BRCA gene mutation], familial atypical multiple mole melanoma [FAMMM] syndrome, Lynch syndrome, familial adenomatous polyposis [FAP], ataxia-telangiectasia syndrome, Li-Fraumeni syndrome, von Hippel-Lindau syndrome, Fanconi anemia).
+Risk factors: Smoking (the risk increases with the number of cigarettes smoked), obesity (increase in body mass index [BMI] by 5 kg/m2 is accompanied by a relative risk increase of ~10%), diabetes mellitus, chronic pancreatitis (especially hereditary pancreatitis, which increases the risk 50-70 times), infections (Helicobacter pylori, hepatitis B virus [HBV], hepatitis C virus [HCV]), high consumption of butter, saturated fats, processed foods, red meat (high fruit and vegetable intake reduces the risk), exposure to chemicals (including chlorinated bicarbonate solvents, nickel and chromium compounds, silica dust, pesticides), genetic predisposition: familial pancreatic cancer (in families without a confirmed diagnosis of genetic syndromes associated with pancreatic cancer), hereditary syndromes: Peutz-Jeghers syndrome, genetic neoplastic syndromes (hereditary breast or ovarian cancer [related particularly to the BRCA gene mutation], familial atypical multiple mole melanoma [FAMMM] syndrome, Lynch syndrome, familial adenomatous polyposis [FAP], ataxia-telangiectasia syndrome, Li-Fraumeni syndrome, von Hippel-Lindau syndrome, Fanconi anemia).

 Clinical Features and Natural HistoryTop